loreh23/CalcEngine/CalculatorEngine/JarsAndFiles/readme.txt

-Calculator Engine is an app that calculates the operations from input file, with the configurations from configFile and it writes the results to a file output.txt.
+Calculator Engine is an app that calculates the operations from input file, with the configurations from configFile and it writes the results to a file named output.txt.

 Requirements:
  To run the app: at least jre 1.8